jocobtt/jocobtt/README.md

 - I'm currently working on projects with OCR, recommendation engines, and NLP on web applications hosted on Firebase.
 - I love IaC - especially with tools like Terraform.
 - I'm currently studying Full Stack Development with Vue and Firebase.
-- I'm working as an MLOps Engineer at Collibra.
+- I'm working as an MLOps Engineer at Booz Allen Hamilton.

 Ask me about
 -------------